Student Clubs

 Building Informational Modeling (BIM)

 BIM stands for Building Information Modeling.
-BIM consists of various computer programs that can be applied to building design, construction, and management.
+BIM comprises various computer programs that can be applied to building design, construction, and management.
 Building Information Modeling is the future of the construction industry.
 The Cal Poly BIM Club would like to offer BIM advocates a place to hone their skills in preparation for the industry and develop a network of relationships with other interested students.

 Construction Management Association of America (CMAA)